Digitaliko/sendvelo/_bmad-output/DEEP_USER_RESEARCH_PROMPT.md

 - What users hate about current tools
 - What features we must build
 - What our pricing should be
-- Who will buy SendVelo and why
+- Who will buy Thumbway and why

 **Quality over speed** - this is foundational market research that informs every product decision for the next 12 months.